MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this condition is available on Mailbox servers and Edge Transport servers.

 The AnyOfRecipientAddressMatchesPatterns parameter specifies a condition that looks for text patterns in recipient email addresses by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"Regular expression1","Regular expression2",..."Regular expressionN"`.

 A match for this condition applies the rule action to all recipients of the message.
 For example, if the action is to reject the message, the message is rejected for all recipients of the message, not just for the specified recipients.